aao-fyi/hosts/site/content/_index.md

 ---
 title: Hosts
-description: Host lists for regex-supporting DNS applications, and browser blockers.
+description: Host lists for regex-supporting DNS applications and browser blockers.
 draft: false
 ---

-Host lists for regex-supporting DNS applications ([Blocky](https://0xerr0r.github.io/blocky/latest/)); and browser blockers ([uBlock Origin](https://github.com/gorhill/uBlock/)).
+Host lists for regex-supporting DNS applications ([AdGuard Home](https://github.com/AdguardTeam/AdGuardHome)) and browser blockers ([uBlock Origin](https://github.com/gorhill/uBlock/)).

 This project has **no affiliation** with any of the services mentioned.
 For information regarding specified services, please refer to the respective service website.